 Several landslides were activated during the 2010 - 2011 winter.
 We are currently working on two neighborhood Debris Slides that threaten several properties near Leschi beach.
 Initial remedial measures have significantly slowed erosion through the winter on these steep slopes.
 We will have more about the challenges as the investigations unfold.

-We completed a geotechnical engineering investigation of this slide to help the owner slope select remediation options adjacent to their new three-story condominium.
+We completed a geotechnical engineering investigation of this slide to help the owner select remediation options adjacent to the walls of their new three-story condominium.
 The slide scarp reached right up to the house footings and groundwater was seeping into the lowest crawl space area.